Context engineering is how we make your AI actually useful.

 What the first conversation looks like.

-Every business is different, but we always start the same way: we learn how you work, what you know that nobody else does, and where your time is going.
+Every business is different, but we always start the same way: we learn how you work, what your team knows that your systems don’t, and where the bottlenecks are.
 From there we figure out what to build first.

 The first step is a conversation.